 Quality system (quality management system, quality assurance system)

 A quality system refers to an operational entity formed by the quality management organisation, division of responsibility, procedures and resources.
-Each educational organisation itself decides on the objectives, structure, operating principles, methods used and development of quality management in its quality system.
+Each educational organisation decides on the objectives, structure, operating principles, methods used and development of quality management in its quality system.

 Quality work means actions taken in practice to maintain and develop the quality of the organisation’s activities.
 Quality work is quality management in practise.